AEkaterina/TestAssignmentEnablon/README.md

 ## Project Structure
 The common structure of the project:
 - pageobjects - contains a Page Object class with description of the web page.
-- tests - contains test files with positive and negative scenarios
+- tests - contains test files with positive and negative scenarios.

 ## Running Tests
-To run the tests execute the following command
+To run the tests execute the following command:

-`testcafe chrome tests/*.js`
+`testcafe chrome tests/*.js --reporter allure`

 ## Test Scenarios
 There are 4 positive and 4 negative test scenarios.

 #### Positive scenarios
-**Scenario 1** User can add the task to the to-do list
+**Scenario 1** User can add the task to the to-do list.
 - Steps:

     1.1.
 Open the web app.

     1.2.
-Enter the task to the field and click Enter.
+Enter the task in the field.

+    1.3.
+Click Enter.
 - Expected result: The task is added to the to-do list.

 **Scenario 2** User can mark a task as completed.